Nathanpmyoung/nathanpmyoung.github.io/pages/Is God Real%3F.md

 - -
 - Simple and unembellished
 - -
-- # Jesus never lived, but was a mythical story, like many others at the time which got later written down as true
-- -
-- This is not taken seriously by scholars
-- -
-- On what basis?
-- -
-- And how unlikely does that make it?
-It doesn’t need to be very likely to be more reasonable than resurrection, which almost never happens
-- -
-- 1 Corinthians 15:7 says he was buried.
-This burial need not be physical or on earth.
-- -
-- Yes but most are, so you’d need evidence to suggest it isn’t
-- -
-  Aliens - this is a serious suggestion
-- Surely one theory is better than a number of theories which require intersections of unlikely events.
-No, not probabilistically speaking.
-You add the probability of different theories and multiply across unlikely events.
-Theft*hallucination is unlikely but it’s more likely than resurrection (which almost never happens) and thats before you add the probabilities of all the possible but unlikely naturalistic events.
-If the criticism is that these are unlikely, sure, major religious are very rarely born, particularly compared to all religions.
-  Some kind of comment about how theism being “simple” and therfore more likely - it just seems so obvious right?
 - ## Philosophical
   Transhumanist - there was a previous race of people who are now super intelligent
 - -